 Axial position probes are normally applied to monitor thrust loading and hydrodynamic thrust bearing conditions in vertical motors.
 Axial probes are occasionally used to monitor a rotor’s axial vibration.
 On horizontal motors, axial probes should not generally be applied because no thrust bearing is present and because axial probes used as vibration sensors will not generally accommodate the rotor’s relatively large amount of axial motion.
 Noncontacting vibration systems are generally used on high-speed machines with hydrodynamic radial bearings, and accelerometer systems are generally used on units with antifriction bearings that have high transmissibility of shaft-to-bearing force.

-Vibration probes are not normally used on motors with 14 or more poles.Noncontacting vibration detectors are typically not used on machines 514 rpm and slower.
+Noncontacting vibration detectors are typically not used on machines 514 rpm and slower.
 Acceleration or velocity sensing devices can be considered for slower-speed applications where vibration monitoring is required.

 Inspection, Testing, and Preparation for Shipment